 21 DCMR § 2616 designated wetlands of special concern that have exceptional ecological value and safeguard the natural diversity of the District's remaining wetlands.
 Regulated activities within these wetlands will require higher mitigation ratios for those impacts that may be permitted.
-A map of the wetlands of special concern can be found in Attachment A.
+A map of the wetlands of special concern can be found here (include link to pdf).